 1. Set up an RESP

 An RESP (Registered Education Savings Plan) is the easiest way to save and grow your child’s education fund, says Deveau.
 “What many parents don’t understand is that when you create an RESP with a bank or a financial advisor it can be flexible,” she says.
 “If you can’t commit to investing $20 or $50 every month, wait until you get a cash gift from Grandma, or a raise or bonus at work and make a lump-sum payment.”

 2. Make your RESP contributions automatic

 If you can commit to regular contributions, ask your financial institution to set up automatic, regular contributions from your savings account to your RESP.
-“Some parents contribute their monthly Child Tax Benefit into RESPs,” says Deveau, “which is often direct-deposited into their bank accounts anyway.”
+“Some parents contribute their monthly Canada Child Benefit into RESPs,” says Deveau, “which is often direct-deposited into their bank accounts anyway.”

 This is how John Elliot, a father of two in Kitchener, Ont., contributes to his kids’ RESPs.
 “We set it up so that our contribution comes out a day or two after we receive the benefit so we really don’t have to think about it.”